arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ## Conclusion

 In this guide, we have presented a series of features & more detailed articles to follow, so that you can enjoy each and everyone of the features includes in the IDE 2.0.

-Make sure to visit the [arduino-ide](https://github.com/arduino/arduino-ide) GitHub repository to report issues and bugs, and to see the latest releases.

-***The Arduino IDE 2.0 is open source and its source code is hosted on [GitHub](https://github.com/arduino/arduino-ide).***